jvns/dns-doctor/README.md

 figures that out by looking at the TTL (time to live) on the domain's SOA record.

 ### **`bad-cname`**

+Checks if your domain's CNAME doesn't resolve to anything.

 #### How it's implemented: